Nationalism, Communism, Socialism and Capitalism: Explained

 - Nationalism breeds legitimate pride and self-respect in a country.

-- Nationalism offers dynamic forces cultural and economic creativity.
+- Nationalism offers dynamic forces of cultural and economic creativity.

 - Nationalism helps in promoting internationalism.